What Does Ford Code P0420 Mean?

 - Ford P0420 definition: Catalyst system efficiency below threshold (Bank 1)

 - Issue Severity: MODERATE – Extended driving with this code can cause internal engine damage.

 - Repair Urgency: Get this code fixed as soon as possible to avoid further damage to your emission system and possible engine damage.

 - Diagnosis: The most common cause of Ford P0420 is a bad catalytic converter, but it can be caused by anything from a faulty oxygen sensor to a rich or lean running condition, or misfires.
 There are many variables that could cause this code.
-You can take your car into a shop, or save money by learning how to diagnose and fix your problem yourself with our P0420 guide.
+You can take your car into a shop, or click here to save money by fixing P0420 yourself with FIXD!